Defence Services Technological Academy

 The Defence Services Technological Academy (DSTA) (တပ်မတော် နည်းပညာ တက္ကသိုလ်, /my/), located in Pyin-Oo-Lwin, Myanmar, is the premier technological university of the Myanmar Armed Forces.
 One of the most selective universities in the country, the academy offers various Bachelor of Engineering degrees to male cadets only.
-Upon graduation, most DSTA cadets are commissioned as Engineering Officers with the rank of Lieutenant in one of the three branches of Burmese armed forces--army, navy, and air force.
+Upon graduation, most DSTA cadets are commissioned as Engineering Officers with the rank of lieutenant in one of the three branches of Myanmar armed forces--army, navy, and air force.
 Some qualified cadets may choose (or be chosen) to pursue further education in Yangon Technological University, Mandalay Technological University or abroad.
 Brigadier General Kyi Khine is the Commandant of Defense Services Technological Academy (DSTA).

 History

 The Defence Services Technological Academy was established as the Defence Services Institute of Technology (DSIT) on 1 February 1993 at Pyin Oo Lwin when all civilian colleges and universities in Myanmar were shut down by the military government, following the 1988 nationwide uprising.
 The military went on to establish a parallel system of colleges and universities for itself, including DSTA, Defence Services Medical Academy, and Defence Services Institute of Nursing and Paramedical Science.
 Lt.
 Col. Win Myint was assigned to carry out this duty.

 The first "intake" of students graduated with Bachelor of Engineering (B.E.) degrees in 1999.
 The academy's graduation ceremonies, as with those of all other military-run academies, are attended by the highest ranks of the military government.